-Note: Prayer needs submitted via the link above will be shared with the email prayer team which includes PCC Senior Pastor, Pastoral Staff, Elders & ‘approved’ team members.
+Note: Prayer needs submitted via the link below will be shared with the email prayer team which includes PCC Senior Pastor, Pastoral Staff, Elders & ‘approved’ team members.

 Email Prayer Team

-- Daily by request for specific needs of members, friends & their families in our community of faith.
-A prayer request may be submitted online via the link above, or by sending an email to firstname.lastname@example.org
+- They pray daily for specific needs of members, friends & their families in our community of faith.
+A prayer request may be submitted online via the link above, or by sending an email to firstname.lastname@example.org.

-- Weekly, Monthly & Quarterly for Standing Periodic Prayers for PCC & beyond.
+- Weekly, Monthly or Quarterly prayer requests can be submitted for Standing Periodic Prayers.

 How long does the email prayer team pray for a request?

 - The prayer warriors pray until they feel that God has released them from praying for that need.
 Or, if the requester indicates closure / redirection.